travelgateX/documentation-site/content/channelx/documentation/pricetut/_index.md

     babies are always defined in AdditionalGuestAmounts.
 -   The possible Type values in the AdditionalGuestAmount tag are Exclusive and not specified.
-   > - If there is no value specified then the price is a relative and it is added to the price of the current pax.
+   > If there's no value specified then the price is a relative and it's added to   the price of the current pax.\
-   > - If the value is "Exclusive" then the price is absolute and it will represent the total price of the current pax.
+    If the value is "Exclusive" then the price is absolute and will represent the total price of the current pax.

 -   If the price is per room then all AdditionalGuestAmount must be relative.